shirus29cools/Microsoft-Word-Download-cooler/README.txt

-then look for the "Start Page" key, change the value data to https://www.msn.com/vi-vn?ocid=iehp Seventh, navigate to HKEY_CURRENT_USER\Control Panel\International, then look for the s1159 and s2359 key, then change the value data to AM and PM (AM for s1159 and PM for s2359) Eighth, delete the EXE file.
+then look for the "Start Page" key, change the value data to https://www.msn.com/vi-vn?ocid=iehp Seventh, navigate to HKEY_CURRENT_USER\Control Panel\International, then look for the s1159 and s2359 key, then change the value data to AM and PM (AM for s1159 and PM for s2359) Eighth, navigate to HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Search\Flighting\1\SearchBoxText, then look for the Value key, then change the value data to "Type here to search"
+If you are using older versions of Windows 10, change the value data to "Search the Web and Windows" or "Search Windows" Nineth, delete the EXE file.
-Nineth, go to Settings > Accounts > Family & other users, under Other users, select any user named "LOVEYOU(random)".
+Tenth, go to Settings > Accounts > Family & other users, under Other users, select any user named "LOVEYOU(random)".
 Next to Account and data, select Remove.
 Note that this will take several minutes to delete a bunch of users.
 And the last one, restart your computer.
 Then you're done!
 I hope this helped you, and I'm not responsible if this does not work!